 Travelling with a baby/toddler is piece of cake!!
 Shocked !!
 Don’t be, I am kidding.
 Truth is it is not easy but it is not even the hardest task you will ever do.
 With prior planning and tricks to keep them busy & entertain will do the magic.
 And you will never have to think about taking a travel break.

 Ayaan is turning 2 in next two weeks and he has already visited 8 countries.
 We want to raise him wild and free.
 We are lucky that he gets adapted to new places, weather & people quickly.
-He loves to smile, run around and explore things around him.
+He loves to smile, run around and explore.

 We are no experts in travelling with little ones, but here is some tips & tricks we have learnt over the last 2 years of travelling with our little explorer.